-We think that training 10-12 year olds on the same size net and court as our Olympic players use is kind of silly.
-Ignition athletes have fun PLAYING the game on smaller courts, with lower nets, and a lighter ball.
-These slight changes add up to long term athlete success.
+We think that training 3-6th graders on the same size net and court as our olympic players compete on is kind of silly.
+Ignition athletes have fun playing the game on smaller courts, with lower nets, and a lighter ball.
+These slight changes add up to better long term learning.

-We begin by playing doubles on Day 1.
-The players explore playing the game with a partner, against other teams.
+We begin by playing doubles on day 1.
+The players explore the game with a partner, against other teams.
 We use scoring and rule variations to teach principles of volleyball through the doubles game.
-Small-sided games give each player the most chances to touch the ball and work with a teammate; critical skills in volleyball.
+Small-sided games give each player a lot of chances to touch the ball and work with a teammate, which are critical skills in volleyball.

 In our gym, we use games to teach and learn, because they are both fun and realistic.
 The athletes move quickly from demonstrations to games, to explore the concepts we are teaching.